theochem/fanpy/docs/overview.rst

 Slater determinants.
 We represent Slater determinants and transformations between them using Second Quantization.
 All operations involving Slater determinants are handled by the module `slater`.

-Within a finite one-electron basis set and the Second Quantization framework, the Schr\:{o}dinger equation can be decomposed into four components:
+Within a finite one-electron basis set and the Second Quantization framework, the Schrödinger equation can be decomposed into four components:

   * :ref:`Hamiltonian <hamiltonian>`